 Skin of Steel Board of Directors

 Katherine earned a BA from Dartmouth College and an MS in Clinical Neuropsychology from Rosalind Franklin University.
 She is a survivor of Stage 3 N1 melanoma, diagnosed in 2006.
 She organized a “Quatrathon” (triathlon plus party) in 2010 that raised $14,000 for MRA and TGen.
 She has been active in community coaching for kids’ sports, as well as fundraising for pre-school and elementary schools and has sat on multiple PTA boards.
-She is currently on the Exec Boards of D39 Educational Foundation, League of Women Voters Wilmette, Women of Dartmouth in Chicago, and New Trier PTA, and is on the Michigan Shores Club paddle tennis team.
+She is currently on the Exec Boards of D39 Educational Foundation, League of Women Voters Wilmette, Women of Dartmouth in Chicago, and New Trier PTA.
 While she tries to avoid the sun, she loves being outside to run, bike, swim and watch her 3 kids play sports while she wears large hats and reapplies sunscreen.
 Katherine joined the Skin of Steel after attending the inaugural Spyn of Steel event and will focus on fundraising and serve as Treasurer.

 Background in health care administration.
 Coordinated strategic planning and marketing at Children’s Memorial Hospital.
 Previously at Rush-Presbyterian St. Luke’s Medical Center and the Illinois Hospital Association.
 Board member of Daughters of Ayacucho Education Foundation.
 The SOS founder’s first melanoma advocate dating back to 2005, she focuses on Strategic Planning and Social Media for Skin of Steel.
 In 2012, Karen also became a board member of the Vasculitis Foundation.